-If your tests results show you are negative for diabetes or if you have pre-diabetes, you can take steps to reduce your risk of the disease:
+If your blood sugar is in a healthy range — or if you have prediabetes — you can still take steps to help reduce your risk of the disease:

 - Eat right.
-Your diet should be rich in vegetables, fruits, whole grains, low-fat dairy and lean protein sources.
-Limit foods high in saturated and trans fats, cholesterol, sodium and added sugars.
+Your diet should be rich in vegetables, fruits, whole grains, low-fat dairy foods and lean protein sources.
+Limit foods high in saturated and trans fats, sodium and added sugars.

 - Exercise regularly.
-Work up to at least 30 minutes of exercise most days of the week.
-Always check with your doctor before you increase your activity level.
+Most healthy adults should aim for at least 2.5 hours of moderate-intensity aerobic exercise a week.
+For safety’s sake, talk with your doctor before you significantly increase your activity level.

 Talk with your doctor about whether a diabetes test is right for you.*

 *Check your benefit plan to see what services may be covered.

 The information provided here is for general informational purposes only and is not intended to be nor should be construed as medical or other advice.
 Talk to an appropriate health care professional to determine what may be right for you.